-Home Prices in Seattle vs. Portland: Late 2019
+Home Prices in Seattle vs. Portland: 2023

 Many people who are relocating to the Pacific Northwest put Seattle and Portland on their shortlists.
 There are many factors contributing to the popularity of these two cities — natural beauty, strong economies, and unique character to name but a few.

 But there’s a big difference when it comes to home prices in Seattle vs. Portland.
 (Of course, there are many other differences as well.
 But we’ll be focusing on housing costs and market conditions for this article.)

 Let’s start with a current look at home values in these two cities:

 House prices in the Seattle area have risen steadily and sharply over the past few years, expect for the last 12 moths, when home prices actually dipped.
 This is true for much of Washington State and in many other states across the nation.

 Right now, home prices in Seattle are 8% lower than the same time last year, according to Zillow.
 Despite this, Seattle continues to be one of the more expensive and sought-after housing markets in the US.

 Home prices in Portland differ from Seattle in a couple of important ways.
 First, and most obvious, is the fact that they’re lower.
 The median house value for the city of Portland, Oregon was $498,558 as of July 2023.
 Yet what they share in common is that both markets are rather hot.

 Both Seattle and Portland home prices have decreased over the past year.